lsphillips/lsphillips.github.io/README.md

 npm run build
 ```

-This will create a `site` directory containing the compiled HTML, CSS and JavaScript for the website.
+This will create a `website` directory containing the compiled HTML, CSS and JavaScript for the website.

 ### Running locally